gill876/pattoo-shared/docs/contributing.rst

 How To Contribute
 =================

-PLACEHOLDER THIS DOES NOT WORK YET
-PLACEHOLDER THIS DOES NOT WORK YET
-PLACEHOLDER THIS DOES NOT WORK YET
-PLACEHOLDER THIS DOES NOT WORK YET
-PLACEHOLDER THIS DOES NOT WORK YET

 Below is the workflow for having your contribution accepted into the ``pattoo-shared`` repository.

 #.
 Create an Issue or comment on an existing issue to discuss the feature
 #.
 If the feature is approved, assign the issue to yourself
 #.
 Fork the project
 #.
 Clone the fork to your local machine
 #.
-Run ``make setup`` to install dependencies to virtualenv (information about virtualenv found further below in this doc)
+Run ``python3 setup.py install --user`` to install the package in your local environment.
 #.
 Add the original project as a remote (git remote add upstream https://github.com/PalisadoesFoundation/pattoo-shared, check with: git remote -v)
 #.
 Create a topic branch for your change (git checkout -b ``BranchName``\ )
-#. you may create additional branches if modifying multiple parts of the code
+#.
+You may create additional branches if modifying multiple parts of the code
 #.
 Write code and Commit your changes locally.
 Example proper git commit message below:

 .. code-block::